County Fair Guide

 Est. 1765July

 The York State Fair is one of Pennsylvania's premier county fairs, a ten-day late-July through August celebration drawing hundreds of thousands of visitors to the York Fairgrounds — one of the oldest and grandest fair venues in the commonwealth.
-Dating to 1765, it is one of Pennsylvania's oldest and most enduring agricultural fair traditions.
+With roots going back to 1765, it's among Pennsylvania's oldest continuously held fairs.

 2. 2